General questions about Yandex StoreDoc

 - Provides fault tolerance through automatic failover to backup replicas.

-You work with a Yandex StoreDoc database cluster as if it were a regular database in your local infrastructure This allows you to manage internal database settings to meet your app requirements.
+You work with a Yandex StoreDoc database cluster just like with your regular local database.
+Thus, you can manage internal database settings to meet your application requirements.

 When you create clusters, Yandex StoreDoc allocates resources, installs the DBMS, and creates databases.

-For all created and running databases, Yandex StoreDoc automatically creates backups and applies fixes and updates.
+For all created and running databases, Yandex StoreDoc automatically creates backups as well as applies DBMS patches and updates.

 Yandex StoreDoc also provides data replication between database hosts (both inside and between availability zones) and automatically switches the load over to a backup replica in the event of a failure.

-Not sure whether to use Yandex StoreDoc or VMs running databases?
+Not sure whether to use Yandex StoreDoc or VMs with databases?

 Yandex Cloud offers two ways to work with databases:

 - Yandex Compute Cloud virtual machines allow you to create and configure your own databases.
-This approach allows you to use any database management systems, access databases via SSH, and so on.
+This approach allows you to use any database management systems, access databases over SSH, and so on.

 What is a database host and database cluster?